susansecret/jekyll-lambda/_posts/2015-11-29-Principles-of-life.md

 - Others: having answers is better than having questions; I: having questions is better than having answers because it leads to more learning. [knowledge could be grouped under questions rather than truth/categories]
 - Others: mistakes are bad things; I: mistakes are good things because I believe that most learning comes via making mistakes and reflecting on them.
 - Others: finding out about one's weaknesses is a bad thing; I: it is a good thing because it is the first step toward finding out what to do about them and not letting them stand in your way.
--Others: pain is bad; I: pain is required to become stronger.
+- Others: pain is bad; I: pain is required to become stronger.

 ---
 What I wanted was to have an interesting, diverse life filled with lots of learning-and especially meaningful work and meaningful relationships.